THE PROFESSOR IS HAPPY TO SEE YOU.

 Of course it goes without saying that nobody can promise jobs where jobs don’t exist in a disintegrating academic job market, or guarantee the success of any one particular job application or grant application, manuscript submission, etc. The politics and hidden agendas of any selection process are known only to the selection committee members themselves (and sometimes not even to all of them!)

 But my methods will ensure that what you submit is effective, persuasive, and targeted to the competition.
 And more importantly, my methods take the mystery out of the hiring process.
-As one client recently wrote,
+As one client recently wrote, “I had no idea how any of this worked until I found your work.”

 My method?
 All forms of academic writing and speaking—whether conference abstracts, grant applications, job letters, conference presentations, job talks, or tenure statements — are highly formulaic.
 But advisors almost never teach these formulas, and indeed the vast majority of academics don’t realize just how formulaic their successful writing is.
 I have created schemata to articulate your record in these proven ways that that can be adapted to every project.